argodev/argodev.github.io/_posts/2013-02-02-big-data-101-handling-millions-of-files.md

 Deliverables:

-* A short writeup defining your approach and any incremental steps along the way.
+* A short write-up defining your approach and any incremental steps along the way.
 Remember: details around interim "failed" attempts are as important as the final solution.

 * All code used in your solution.
 By "All" this means everything necessary to recreate your scenario and solution.
 This